 Michael Biggs is a new addition to the Xavier men's soccer program.
 Biggs joins the Musketeers' coaching staff after a successful stint as a player and coach at the University of Alabama at Birmingham.

-Michael Biggs begins his second season as an assistant coach at Xavier after a successful playing and coaching career at the University of Alabama at Birmingham.
+Michael Biggs begins his third season as an assistant coach at Xavier after a successful playing and coaching career at the University of Alabama at Birmingham.

 Biggs will work primarily with the defensive unit that has seen program records broken over consecutive years.

 "I really respect the program at UAB for which he both played and coached and the tutelage that he received from UAB head coach Mike Getman," head coach Andy Fleming said.
 "However, it was his story as a player that shows that he is a Xavier type of guy who embodies many of the winning qualities that has allowed this program to grow so quickly.